KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/dexp2p.md

 **DEX_list stopat minpriority tagA tagB destpub33 [minA maxA minB maxB]**

 This method can be used to filter and list data from the "Data Mempool" of the node.
 Each specified filter narrows the list down to the datablobs that match it exactly.
-If a filter is specified as `""` or `0`, then the datablobs are not filtered based on it.
+If a filter is specified as `""` or `0`, it matches all the values a datablobs might have for the filter.

 #### Arguments